 Are you currently using analytics as part of your business strategy?
 We don’t mean peeking at your Google Analytics here and there.
 We mean making analytics part of your company’s bedrock.

-Successful entrepreneurs use data analytics for business strategy and growth.
+Successful entrepreneurs use data analytics for business strategy and growth - using KPI dashboards to provide quick insight and keep them focused.
 Leaning on your analytics can help steer you in the right direction and help determine your company’s future.

 That’s why we’re going to be taking a closer look at how to leverage analytics.
 I’ll answer questions such as: